- 295 views

 1. Apartmento Santo Tomas

-The accommodation offers cozy one-bedroom apartments equipped with full kitchen, living room, TV, and free Wi-Fi for just USD 45* per night.
+The accommodation offers cozy one-bedroom apartments equipped with full kitchen, living room, TV, and free Wi-Fi.
 Located just 100 meters from downtown Haro, this is suitable for couples or friends looking for a great time in Rioja.

 2. Hospedería Señorío de Briñas